la-bibe/autoHeader/README.md

 - `makefile:1` : 0 or 1, if it's 1 the program will create a Makefile with the files passed as parameter and including the headers.
 - `binary:a.out` : Name of the output binary for the Makefile.
 - `argNames:0` : 0 or 1, if it's 0 it will remove the name of the parameters in the prototypes in the headers.
+- `company:GitHub` : Define the company value.
+Used in the flags for the headers.
+- `author:Neodar` : Define the author value.
+Used in the flags for the headers.
+- `mail:fantin@bib.as` : Define the mail value.
+Used in the flags for the headers.

 ### auto_head.conf file